 The fungus has a large brown cap with a convex shape.
 The size of their cap varies, which can reach 12 inches and around 6 pounds in weight.
 Their thick stem and stipe are white (or yellow) in color.
 When touching them, you can feel the mushroom is slightly sticky.

 For culinary uses, they can be seen as one of the safest wild mushrooms to consume.
 The appearance of Porcini in Italian and French cuisine is certainly huge.
 Many chefs choose them to make their pasta, risottos, or sauteed dishes more delicious.

 Speaking of their flavor, Porcini features a meaty and nutty taste with a creamy texture and an aroma similar to sourdough.
-They are available in both fresh and dried.
+They are available in both raw and dried forms.
 You can use dried mushrooms to enhance the flavor of your stews or soup.
-Moreover, you can consume them raw.

 17. Shiitake Mushroom (Lentinula Edodes)